GWC-DCMB/curriculum-notebooks/paper/paper.md

 coding in our undergraduate careers or later.
-We wanted to provide a safe place for local young high school women to develop confidence in themselves and their computational skills before college, and be exposed to successful female role models in STEM to counter negative stereotypes.
+We wanted to provide a safe place for local young high school women to develop confidence in themselves and their computational skills before college, and be exposed to successful women role models in STEM to counter negative stereotypes.

 Girls Who Code, a national organization whose mission